Swrdfish

 3 Jan 2015

-So I have got my django app running on Openshift. ([how to run django app on Openshift]({% post_url 2014-12-29-django-on-openshift %})) Now I wanted to automate the deployment of the app from a Github repo.
-The tool people use to do this is called Jenkins.
-So here’s the rundown of what I have been able to achieve.
 First of all I havent been able to automatically build the app for deployment.
 What I’ve been able to do is setup a jenkins server, create a new job which receives an event from Github notifying a modification, after receiving which it simply pulls the changes from Github and pushes it to the Openshift server running the django app.
+On receiving the push the django app is rebuilt and deployed.
+Therefore I don’t have to push the app to both Github and django.
+But it would be better to have continous integration as the Openshift server stops the django app during rebuild so it becomes unreachable.
+So next step would be to implement CI.

 29 Dec 2014